jedubois/InternalDocumentation/Agendas/DASA-Agenda-2016-01-20.md

 --------------------------------------------------------------------------------

-1.2 Assign Agenda Headings and Tasks *Everyone*
+1.2 Housekeeping *Johan / Inky*
 -----------------------------------------------

+- Approval of minutes of previous meeting
+- Changes to the agenda
   - Replace each Agenda Item responsible persons (next to headings) with real names.
 Use the minutes field for this as we don't alter the agenda itself.
+- Confirm Next Meeting

 Minutes: